Munch2022/Classifying_Email_Spam_Ham/README.md

 # Classifying_Email_Spam_Ham
 This repo contains the code that demonstrates predicting if the Email is Spam or not

 Email spam Classification:

-Project Overview
+Project Overview-

 •	Created a classifier tool that can predict if the given email is spam or not

 •	Dataset obtained from Kaggle